-NOTE: WE STRONGLY RECOMMEND THAT SMOKE DETECTORS BE INSTALLED.
+NOTE: WE STRONGLY RECOMMEND THAT SMOKE AND CARBON MONOXIDE DETECTORS BE INSTALLED IN THE AREA WHERE THE HEATER IS TO BE INSTALLED.

 If smoke detectors have been previously installed, you may notice that they are operating more frequently.
 This may be due to curing of stove paint or fumes caused by accidentally leaving the fire door open.
 Do not disconnect the detectors.
-If necessary, relocate them to reduce their sensitivity.

-SAFETY NOTICE:

-If this stove is not properly installed, a house fire may result.
+SAFETY NOTICE: If this stove is not properly installed, a house fire may result.
 For your safety, follow the installation instructions.
-Contact local building or fire officials about restrictions and installation inspection requirements in your area.
+Contact local building or fire officials about restrictions and installation inspection requirements in you area.